Things to do

 Plenty of indented parking, including disabled parks, run along either side of the reserve.

-The development incorporated water sensitive urban design principles to retain and reuse stormwater for irrigation and to reduce local flooding.
+The Harbrow Grove Reserve development incorporated water sensitive urban design principles to retain stormwater, allieviate local flooding and improve downstream water quality.

-There's a large grassy stormwater retention basin which is a perfect spot for enclosed ball games or an improvised grass-velodrome.
+The Rocky River swale is a great place for kids to explore or to try your hand at stacking stones.
+The large grassy stormwater retention basin is the perfect spot for enclosed ball games or an improvised grass-velodrome.

-Find out more about the mosaics, the large "H's" and the Pudna Stones on our Art in public places page.
+Find out more about the mosaics, the large "H20's" and the Pudna Stones on our Art in public places page.